MicrosoftDocs/azure-devops-docs/docs/organizations/billing/change-number-paid-extension-users.md

 ---

-# Change the number of paid users for an Azure DevOps Services extension
+# Change the number of paid users for an Azure DevOps extension

 [!INCLUDE [version-vsts-tfs-all-versions](../../_shared/version-vsts-tfs-all-versions.md)]